Docent-led venue exploration

 Do you allow photography during the tours?

 Yes, we love it when patrons take pictures of our beautiful spaces.
 Photography is permitted with the use of hand-held still and video cameras only, no tripods.
 When a show is in the house, there may be no photography allowed in certain locations due to copyright laws and your Docent will advise you.
 We’d love to see your photos!
+Share your experiences with us on social media @segerstromarts or feel free to email us directly at tours@scfta.org.

 If you have any question about Tours, please contact us via email at tours@scfta.org or by phone at (714) 556-2122 ext.
 4365.